-Mr. Perera holds a master's degree in business administration with a specialisation in finance and is a Certified Internal Auditor and Certified Financial Services Auditor with the following certifications: CIA, CFSA and CRMA from the Institute of Internal Auditors (U.S.), CISA and CRISC from ISACA (U.S.) and CIB (United Kingdom).
+Mr. Perera holds a master's degree in business administration, having majored in finance from the University of Leicester, and holds the following internationally accredited qualifications: CIA, CFSI and CRMA from the Institute of Internal Auditors (USA), CISA and CRISC from ISACA (USA), CIB from the Chartered Institute of Bankers (UK), and is an INSEAD alumnus.